FlagrantGarden/leanpub-factions/manuscript/m4-sample-companies.md

 | Neighborhood Defenders [Light Foot] (3) | 6 + / 5+ / 4+ | 6+ / 5+ / 18" | 5+ / 8"  | 12 / 4+ |   2   | Cowardly, Defensive, Shooters |
 | Street Toughs [Light Foot] (4)          | 6+ / 5+ / 4+  |       -       | 5+ / 8"  | 12 / 4+ |   2   | Cowardly, Defensive, Vicious  |

-Cowardly
+Cowardly (-2)
-: When making a Resilience test, this Group must always reroll the highest die.
+: When Testing Resilience, this Group must always reroll the highest die.

 Defensive
-: If the Group is not shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
+: If this Group is not Shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
 They have +1 T until they Move out of base contact.

 Defiant
-: If the Group is not shaken, when an enemy successfully activates to Attack them, they may test at 7+ to meet the enemy halfway and count both groups as Attacking.
+: If this Group is not Shaken and not already in melee, when an enemy successfully activates to Attack them they may test at 7+ to meet the enemy halfway and count both Groups as attacking for to-hit rolls.

-Shooters
+Shooters (2)
+: Groups without an MI profile only.
-: If the Group does not already have a MI profile, add one at 6+ / 5+ / 18”.
+Add an MI profile at 6+ / 5+ / 18”.

-Unerring
+Unerring (3)
-: Once each activation, may reroll any dice on a single to-hit roll.
+: Once each turn, may reroll any dice on a single to-hit roll.

-Vicious
+Vicious (3)
 : To-hit rolls of 6 inflict two hits.